Cotton production in Chad: Administration

 Other major actors in the cotton industry were the private banks, the French Textile Development Company (Compagnie Française pour le Développement des Textiles--CFDT), and French and EC institutions, as well as the World Bank.
 Private banks provided the credits necessary to Cotontchad and to the peasants to finance the opening of each planting season and especially to provide capital for the import and distribution of fertilizers and insecticides.
 The CFDT marketed Chad's cotton on the world market.
 The CFDT also contributed to the smooth operation of Cotontchad through technical agreements to maintain equipment and to provide expertise in improving cropping methods through the ONDR.
 In addition, the CFDT supported research carried out by the Cotton and Textile Research Institute (Institut de Recherche sur le Coton et les Textiles—IRCT), a small public research facility located near Doba.
 Subsidies to Chad's cotton production under the Lomé Convention were paid through the Stabex system of the EEC.
 Those funds were channeled to the CSPC for price support to the producers.
 The CSPC also received portions of funds needed to assure payments to producers from Cotontchad as well as from the central government.
 Between 1971 and 1983, virtually all income to the CSPC derived from rebates paid by Cotontchad into the system.

 After 1984, the system became far more dependent on external sources of funds (such as Stabex) because of sharply reduced income to Cotontchad.
 In addition to Stabex, the EC's European Development Fund (EDF) contributed directly to the program of improving yields.
 French assistance remained crucial to the system.
-The Central Fund for Economic Cooperation (Caisse Centrale de Coopération Economique—CCCE) was a shareholder in Cotontchad, and the other arm of French foreign aid, the Cooperation and Aid Fund (Fonds d'Aide et de la Coopération—FAC), directed assistance to the southern zone in support of the cotton complex.
+The Caisse Centrale de Coopération Economique (CCCE) was a shareholder in Cotontchad, and the other arm of French foreign aid, the Cooperation and Aid Fund (Fonds d'Aide et de la Coopération—FAC), directed assistance to the southern zone in support of the cotton complex.
 FAC also provided direct assistance to the government, which, among other things, helped pay the salaries of officials and functionaries, especially those in the ONDR.